 The park is relatively small; Heritage Park sits on 2.3 acres and features picnic tables, a library, reflecting pond, a Veteran’s Memorial Monument, a real estate office that is located in one of the historical buildings, a gazebo, a replica fire house and a bocce ball court, all of which is tucked away from the bustle of Fountain Valley.

-During Christmas time, the Fountain Valley Historical Society puts on a Holiday Celebration at the Gazebo to celebrate the season and bring the community back to a simpler time and enjoy the history that the park and Historical Society holds dear.
+During Christmas time, the Fountain Valley Historical Society puts on a Holiday Celebration at the Gazebo to celebrate the season, bring the community back to a simpler time, and enjoy the history that the park and Historical Society holds dear.
 Typically the event features holiday themed music, up to 25 vendors selling their holiday merchandise from small town styled booths, an appearance from Santa Claus, and a number of children’s activities.
-This event, like many others, is meant to bring the community together, whatever you enjoy, even a simple stroll in the park, the historic Heritage Park is just the place to be.
+Whatever you enjoy, even a simple stroll in the park, the historic Heritage Park is just the place to be.
 17641 Los Alamos St, Fountain Valley, CA 92708

 The Reptile Zoo